itssuprim/SubDomain_Enumeration/README.md

 # Subdomain Enumeration CLI Tool

 ## Overview
 The **Subdomain Enumeration CLI Tool** automates the discovery of subdomains for a given domain or IP address.
-It integrates multiple open-source enumeration tools, processes the results, and stores them in a MariaDB database.
+It integrates multiple open-source enumeration tools, processes the results.
 The tool efficiently removes duplicates and exports the final results into an Excel file.

 ## Features
 - **Automated Subdomain Discovery** using multiple tools: